ArtiLuca/algorithms-and-puzzles/LeetCode/Arrays & Linked Lists/Set Mismatch/README.md

 The idea is to perform two linear scans using a `std::unordered_set<int> seen` object.
 In the first scan, we populate the set by *inserting* each element found in `nums`.
 Since there is a *duplicate*, when we try to insert it into an `unordered_set`, the operation will fail.
 This gives us the `duplicate` number.

-Once we have populate the set, we can perform a second scan to check the numbers in `nums` against the sequence $1 \dots n$.
+Once we have populated the set, we can perform a second scan to check the numbers in `nums` against the sequence $1 \dots n$.
 We inspect the set `seen`, eventually not being able to find one.
 This gives us the `missing` number.

  ```cpp
  vector<int> findErrorNums(vector<int>& nums) {